printdeal/printdeal-api-rst-docs/docs/Orders/Creating_order.rst

 Order has failed
 ****************

-The Printdeal API was updated at 21 December 2018 around 13:00, after this time, when an order creation failed and you retrieve the order, you now receive an 404 result, with an error message that the order creation has failed.
-Orders that failed before this date and time will have a 404 not found response.
+When an order creation failed and you retrieve the order, you receive an 404 result, with an error message that the order creation has failed.

 .. literalinclude:: ../code_examples/Orders/Creating_order/Create_order_example.php
    :language: PHP